Węgliniec

-Węgliniec (Kohlfurt; Wěgliniec) is a town in Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the border with Germany.
-It is the seat of the administrative district (gmina) called Gmina Węgliniec.
+Węgliniec (Kohlfurt; Wěgliniec) is a railway town in Zgorzelec County, Lower Silesian Voivodeship, in south-western Poland, close to the border with Germany.
 As of 2024, the town has a population of 2,642.

+The town developed after the opening of Węgliniec railway station (part of the Berlin–Wrocław railway) in 1846.
+The station now serves as a major railway junction and marshalling yard for trains.
+Around 40% of all freight traffic on the German border is handled here.